 Q15/5 developed Recommendations ITU-T L.1500 “Framework for information and communication technologies and adaptation to the effects of climate change”, ITU-T L.1501 “Best practices on how countries can utilize ICTs to adapt to the effects of climate change”, ITU-T L.1502 “Adapting information and communication technology infrastructure to the effects of climate change” and ITU-T L.1503 “Information and communication technologies for climate change adaptation in cities”.

 ITU-T L.1500 describes the framework for using ICTs in adaptation to the effects of climate change.
 ITU-T L.1501 provides guidance on how information and communication technologies (ICTs) can help countries to adapt to the effect of climate change.
 It also provides a framework and checklist for countries to integrate ICTs in their national climate change adaptation strategies.
 ITU-T L.1502 identifies direct and indirect threats of climate change on ICT services and provides options for adaptation and mitigation.
 These threats include extreme rainfall, flooding, landslides, extreme wind, lightning, extreme humidity, drought, ice storms and heavy snowfall.
 ITU-T L.1503 identifies the impacts of climate change in cities and explains why cities need to adapt to its harmful effects.
+Draft Recommendation ITU-T L.1504 (ex.
+L.ICT and adaptation of agriculture) “ICT and adaptation of agriculture to the effects of climate change” was consented in October 2016.
+This Draft Recommendation defines requirements and provide description of how the use of ICT can help sustain the agricultural sector in the event of poor yields or disasters triggered by climate change.

-In addition, Q15/5 approved five Supplements: ITU-T L.Suppl.14 “ITU-T L.1500 - Standardization gap analysis for smart water management”, ITU-T L.Suppl.15 “ITU-T L.1500 - Requirements for water sensing and early warning systems”, ITU-T L.Suppl.16 “ITU-T L.1500 - Smart water management in cities”, ITU-T L.Suppl.24: “ITU-T L.1500 - Overview of climate change effects and possible impacts” and ITU-T L.Suppl.25: “ITU-T L.1502 - Best practices for infrastructure adaptation to climate change”.
+In addition, Q15/5 agreed five Supplements: ITU-T L.Suppl.14 “ITU-T L.1500 - Standardization gap analysis for smart water management”, ITU-T L.Suppl.15 “ITU-T L.1500 - Requirements for water sensing and early warning systems”, ITU-T L.Suppl.16 “ITU-T L.1500 - Smart water management in cities”, ITU-T L.Suppl.24: “ITU-T L.1500 - Overview of climate change effects and possible impacts” and ITU-T L.Suppl.25: “ITU-T L.1502 - Best practices for infrastructure adaptation to climate change”.

 Q15/5 is also examining how ICTs can help in the adaptation of agriculture to the effects of climate change.